mymedialab/booking/README.md

    prefix and a cleverer installer?
 Would be nice to have a co-habiting system.
 Maybe need to move away from in-file specification?

- * Block booking still not done. (meta: will this comment rot soon?
-I intend to sort this next!)

  * Database quickly builds up cruft because of the many-to-many's everywhere.
 I should cascade removals better.
 Should it be optional?